emtneutrino/races/README.md

 You can load saved waypoints by typing `/races load myrace` to load a race named 'myrace'.
 This will clear any current waypoints and load the saved ones.
 You cannot load saved waypoints if you have joined a race.
 Leave the race or finish it first.

-Type `races blt myrace` to see the 10 best lap times recorded for 'myrace'.
+Type `/races blt myrace` to see the 10 best lap times recorded for 'myrace'.

 `save`, `overwrite`, `list`, `delete`, `load` and `blt` operate on your private list of races.
 No one else will be able to modify your private list.  `savePublic`, `overwritePublic`, `listPublic`, `deletePublic`, `loadPublic` and `bltPublic` work like the private versions but operate on the public list of races.
 All players have access to the public list of races.